Uploads files to the Writer platform.

 NameTypeControlDefaultDescriptionOptionsValidation

-FilesObject-[]A list of files to be uploaded and added to the knowledge graph.
+FilesObject-[]A list of files to be uploaded to the Writer platform.
 You can use files uploaded via the File Input component or specify dictionaries with data, type and name.--

 End states